housecanary/terraform-provider-m3ter/docs/resources/aggregation.md

 ### Required

 - `aggregation` (String) Specifies the computation method applied to usage data collected in targetField.
-- `code` (String) Code of the new Aggregation.
-A unique short code to identify the Aggregation.
 - `custom_fields` (Dynamic) User defined fields enabling you to attach custom data.
 The value for a custom field can be either a string or a number.
 - `meter_id` (String) The UUID of the Meter used as the source of usage data for the Aggregation.
 - `name` (String) Descriptive name for the Aggregation.